SugumaranEvil/Doppio/FinanceLearning.md

 Only those transactions or events that can be expressed in monetary terms should be recorded in books of accounts.

 ###
+This concept assumes that a business would continue to carry on its Operations indefinitely i.e. for fairly long period of time and would not be liquidated in foreseeable future.

+### Accounting Period Concept
+It refers to span of time at the End of which Financial statements are prepared.

+## Basic Accounting Part 2
+###

+### Basis of Accounting
+Accrual Basis of Accounting
+.
+As per Matching Concept
+.
+Revenue is recorded in books when Earned
+.
+Expenses is recorded in the books when incurred

+### Cash Basis of Accounting
+.
+Incompatible to Matching Concept
+· Revenue is recorded in books when Received instead of when it is earned .
+Expenses is recorded in the books when Paid instead of when incurred.

+### Full disclosure Concept
+.
+Financial Statements are the means to communicate with different users.
+.
+Financial statements include Balancesheet, Profit and Loss account, and Notes to accounts.
+Notes to accounts are footnotes that should include in detail all the principles followed in preparing the Financial Statements.
+.
+All material and relevant information should be fully disclosed in the financial statements which shows True and Fair view of the performance of the entity.

+### Consistency
+.
+The same accounting methods or policies should be followed while preparing Financial Statements.
+.
+This makes Financial statements within two period comparable .
+If there is change in accounting policy then necessary disclosure is required in Notes to accounts and also the impact of change on the Financial Statements should be calculated and disclosed.

+### Conservatism Concept
+.
+There has to be careful approach in recording revenue.
+The Revenue should be recognised only when it is certain of realisation.
+.
+But for all Losses even those with remote possibility should be provided in the books of accounts.

+### Materiality Concept
+.
+The accounting should focus on recording material facts.
+.
+Efforts should not be wasted in recording and presenting a fact, which are immaterial in nature.
+.
+Any information is material if its knowledge would influence the decision of the users of financial statements.
+.
+Materiality depends on the Nature of a transaction and amount involved in the Transaction.

+### Objectivity Concept
+.
+Accounting Transaction should be recorded in Objective manner .
+It should be impartial and unbiased to anyone in the Entity .
+Every Transaction should be supported with the Internal and external vouchers along with the proper authentication and approvals of the authorised persons.